Professor Emeritus Clement Sankat

 For more than thirty years, Professor Sankat was engaged in Departmental, Faculty, Campus and University administration and leadership at The UWI.
 He is a former Head, Department of Mechanical Engineering, Assistant Dean, and Dean of the Faculty of Engineering (2000-2007), Campus Coordinator for Graduate Studies and Research at St. Augustine, Pro-Vice Chancellor for Graduate Studies and from January 1st 2008 to July 31st, 2016, the Pro-Vice Chancellor and Campus Principal, UWI, St. Augustine.
 He has been steadfast in supporting student-centredness, research and development, graduate-level training and in building capacity, promoting quality and accreditation for engineering education in particular at The UWI and in the Americas.
 Under his watch, the St. Augustine Campus was granted institutional accreditation for the very first time and for a full term by the Accreditation Council of Trinidad and Tobago (ACTT).

 His teaching, research and development and professional interests are in the areas of Processing/Storage of Tropical Crops and Food Engineering, Engineering Graphics and Machine Design and the Management of Innovation.
 Professor Sankat was the first engineer to be promoted to a Readership in the Faculty of Engineering, UWI and was subsequently promoted to a Personal Chair in the Department of Mechanical Engineering.
-His research and developmental work in the areas of Caribbean Food and Agro-Industrial Development has been published in the leading international and regional journals in the field such as: Transaction of the American Society of Agricultural Engineering; Canadian Agricultural Engineering; International Journal of Food Science and Technology; Post-Harvest Biology and Technology; Food Research International; West Indian Journal of Engineering; Tropical Agriculture and ASEAN Food Journal.
-Professor Sankat has more than a hundred published papers to his credit.
+His research and developmental work in the areas of Caribbean Food and Agro-Industrial Development has been published widely and in the leading international and regional journals in the field such as: Transaction of the American Society of Agricultural Engineering; Canadian Agricultural Engineering; International Journal of Food Science and Technology; Post-Harvest Biology and Technology; Food Research International; West Indian Journal of Engineering; Tropical Agriculture and ASEAN Food Journal.
+Professor Sankat has more than a hundred and fifty published papers to his credit.
 Much of this has been achieved through his direction of many graduate research students at the Masters and Doctoral levels and through external research grants.
 Some of his work has gone beyond academia and has been extended and applied in the food and agricultural industries.
 He is committed to bringing technology and innovation to bear on food and agricultural production in the Caribbean.